Geocaching in Mesa, Arizona!

 See the Visit Mesa's Fresh Foodie Trail GeoTour (GT49A)!
 Check out the newest East Valley GeoTour, taking you to the doorstep of Mesa’s farms and the agritourism attractions in our surrounding towns.
 Learn more about the Fresh Foodie Trail®

-Find and log all 10 geocaches and then visit the Mesa Visitor Center (1 N. Macdonald, Mesa) during regular business hours to collect a very special foodie themed souvenir celebrating your adventure!
-(Mon-Fri 8am-5pm)
+Find and log at least 10 geocaches and then visit the Mesa Visitor Center (1 N. Macdonald, Mesa) during regular business hours to collect a very special foodie-themed souvenir celebrating your adventure!
+(Tues-Fri 8am-5pm) Download the Fresh Foodie Trail GeoTour Passport Here.

 What is geocaching?